 31. Showcase Your Personality (if relevant)

 You can add an “Interests” section to your resume, but make sure only to include those activities that are relevant to the job.
 For example, if you’re an aspiring guitar player looking to work for a music company, then mentioning your hobby is essential.
-However, if you’re applying for a software developer position at a healthcare company, then scrapbooking may not be relevant.
+However, if you’re a remote developer for hire applying for a position at a healthcare company, then scrapbooking may not be relevant.

 32. Be Cautious of Controversial Interests and Activities